 The American Poetry Museum is an outreach museum that serves as a space for exhibitions and education centered on the subject of American poetry.
 The Museum collects objects centered around American poetry and presents events and educational poetry writing workshops for learners of all ages as well as poetry readings.

 Artist Village Detroit is located in the Old Redford district of Detroit and was founded in 2003 by Alicia Marion George, affectioningly known as the Queen of the Village; Charles “Chazz” Miller, founder of Public Art Workz and resident artist of AVD; and John George, founder of the Motor City Blight Busters.

 There is a regular open mic, Creative Juicez, on the first and third Saturdays of each month from 9:00PM to 2:00AM with spoken word performances, live jazz, visual art, and anything in between.
 Use the entrance of Motor City Java & Tea House for access to the venue.

 The Museum of Contemporary Art Detroit is a non-collecting contemporary art museum located in Detroit’s cultural center.
 Throughout the year MOCAD hosts music, performing arts, educational programs, and literary events including InsideOut’s open mic poetry series and the Kids-TALK Children’s Advocacy Center annual poetry slam.

-Trinosophes is a vegan-friendly café featuring locally sourced fare that hosts live music, art exhibits, and poetry readings.
+Trinosophes is an independent arts venue and café, located in the historic Eastern Market district of Detroit.
+The vegan-friendly café features locally sourced fare and the art space hosts live music, art exhibits, and poetry readings.